-As one of the largest commercial real estate property listings sites in the world, LoopNet has few direct competitors, and subsequently because it is owned by CoStar, is part of a larger network of commercial real estate sites all working from a connected database.
+The number of LoopNet commercial real estate property listings makes it one of the world’s largest sites of its kind.
+Due to its size, there are few direct LoopNet competitors.
+It is owned by CoStar, and is part of a larger network of commercial real estate sites working from a connected database.

-Even though LoopNet is without major direct competition at the same scale, there are quite a few alternative commercial real estate websites in specific niches and for specific locations.
+Even though without major direct competition at the same scale, there are quite a few LoopNet alternatives in specific niches and for specific locations.

-For commercial real estate property owners and brokers, these other sites may offer several advantages over the options currently available in the market.
+For commercial real estate property owners and brokers, these other commercial real estate listing sites may offer several advantages over the options currently available in the market.
 It is important, however, to evaluate the full extent of these options and how they can fit specific needs related to the properties being shown to potential tenants or buyers.

 While there are no websites on the scale of LoopNet operating currently, there are many different commercial real estate listing sites that offer potential alternatives depending on the types of properties being listed location they are being listed, and other factors that influence how these properties are promoted online.